We are #PaladinStrong!

-We want to reassure you that our health and safety practices, PPE policies, frequent cleaning, and disease prevention plans will be in accordance with the Minnesota Department of Health and Governor Wallz.
+We want to reassure you that our health and safety practices, PPE policies, frequent cleaning, air quality control, and disease prevention plans will be in accordance with the Minnesota Department of Health and Governor Wallz.
 Additionally, the Minnesota Department of Education and Paladin will be providing personal protective equipment (PPE) for all students and staff, which includes two PPEs (cloth face-covering for all students and staff).